-Nicholas Brendon is an American actor and writer.
-He was born three minutes after his identical twin brother, actor Kelly Donovan on April 12, 1971 in Los Angeles, California.
-He attended Chatsworth High School, where he was also a starter on the baseball team.
-He had dreams of playing for the L.A.
-Dodgers, but had to pursue other options when he hurt his arm about a year after graduating high school.
+NICHOLAS BRENDON is an American Actor, Writer, and Artist.
+He was born April 12, 1971 in Los Angeles, California.
+His identical twin brother, Kelly Donovan, was born three minutes before Nicky.
+He attended Chatsworth High School where he was also a starter on the baseball team.
+He had dreams of playing for the LA Dodgers.
+Sadly, he had to pursue other options after he hurt his arm a year after graduating high school.

 His big break as an actor was landing the role of Xander Harris on the cult TV series Buffy the Vampire Slayer (1997-2003).
 The series ran from 1997 until 2003.
 It garnered a huge cult following as well as a large fan base for Brendon.
 Nicholas and Kelly appeared together in the episode “The Replacement.”
 An episode where Xander has to cope with having a seemingly sinister double.

 His first major feature film role was in the Charles Busch satire, Psycho Beach Party (2000).

 Chicklet is a sixteen-year old tomboy who’s desperate to be part of the in-crowd of Malibu beach surfers.
 She’s the typical American girl – except for one little problem: her personality is split into more slices than a pepperoni pizza.Learn more about cast and crew here.

 Brendon also starred in the ABC Family Channel original movie Celeste in the City (2004).
 The following year, he returned to TV as part of the cast of Kitchen Confidential.
 A series based on the book by chef Anthony Bourdain.
 In 2006, he was the voice of Huntsboy #89 for season 2 of the animated series American Dragon: Jake Long.
 That same year, he teamed up with former Buffy co-star Charisma Carpenter in the ABC Family movie Relative Chaos.